 The good weather and fine outlook spurred us on.
 As we meandered down the paths, several people ran past us, late for their last shuttle bus.

 For us, it was a further 1km back to the camper, at the shuttle parking.
-We were shattered and this last bit seemed like an awful one way!
+We were shattered and this last bit seemed like an awful long way!

 A great end to a fantastic day and perfect to ease those aching limbs!